Marleen Schimmer: 1. FC Köln

 In January 2023, Schimmer returned to Germany and signed with 1.
 FC Köln.
 She started off playing with Köln's under-20 team in the 2.
 Frauen-Bundesliga.
 After performing well, Schimmer earned a professional contract with Köln's first team on 8 June 2023.
 In May 2024, Schimmer was among the list of players departing from Köln at the end of the season.

 RB Leipzig

-Schimmer joined RB Leipzig in August 2024, signing a one-year contract with the club.
+In August 2024, Schimmer signed a one-year contract with RB Leipzig.
 She scored her first goal with Leipzig on 28 September, contributing to a 3–0 win over Turbine Potsdam.
+She would score 3 more goals in a total of 17 appearances in her first season at Leipzig.
+At the end of the season, she extended her contract with the club through 2027.

+Schimmer kicked off her second season at Leipzig on a good note, scoring and assisting in the opening match of the 2025–26 season to help beat her former club, 1.
+FC Köln.
+She soon became one of the team's most important offensive players, alongside Giovanna Hoffmann, before sustaining an ankle injury in October 2025 that briefly interrupted her positive momentum.
+Upon completing her four-month recovery, Schimmer returned without skipping a beat, scoring 4 goals and recording 1 assist in her first five games back.
+In March 2026, RB Leipzig extended Schimmer's contract early, locking her down until 2028.

 International career

 Schimmer has represented Germany at multiple youth levels.
 As a teenager, she started her international career with the U-16 and U-17 teams.
 In 2017, she was a member of the Germany squad that won the 2017 UEFA Women's Under-17 Championship.
 In 2024, Schimmer made her return to youth national team selection, getting a call-up to the U-23 squad.
 She has made 24 youth international appearances and scored 11 goals.